 The basic implementation of Auto-Track allows for simultaneous voltage sequencing of a number of Auto-Track compliant modules.
-Connecting the Track control pins of two or more modules forces the Track control of all modules to follow the same collective RC ramp waveform, and allows them to be controlled through a single transistor or switch; Q1 in Figure 16.
+Connecting the Track control pins of two or more modules forces the Track control of all modules to follow the same collective RC ramp waveform, and allows them to be controlled through a single transistor or switch; Q1 in Figure 18.

-To initiate a power-up sequence, it is recommended that the Track control be first pulled to ground potential.
-This should be done at or before input power is applied to the modules, and then held for at least 10 ms thereafter.
-This brief period gives the modules time to complete their internal soft-start initialization.
-Applying a logiclevel high signal to the circuit's ON/OFF Control turns Q1 on and applies a ground signal to the Track pins.
-After completing their internal soft-start initialization, the output of all modules will remain at zero volts while Q1 is on.
+To initiate a power-up sequence the Track control must first pulled to ground potential.
+This should be done at or before input power is applied to the modules, and then held for at least 10ms thereafter.
+This brief period gives the modules time to complete their internal soft-start initialization, which enables them to produce an output voltage.

-10 ms after a valid input voltage has been applied to the modules, Q1 may be turned off.
+Applying a logic-level high signal to the circuit's On/Off Control turns Q1 on and applies a ground signal to the Track control.
+After completing their internal soft-start intialization, the output of all modules will remain at zero volts while Q1 is on.
+10ms after a valid input voltage hasbeen applied to all modules, Q1 can be turned off.
 This allows the track control voltage to automatically rise toward to the modules' input voltage.
 During this period the output voltage of each module will rise in unison with other modules, to its respective set-point voltage.

-Figure 17 shows the output voltage waveforms from the circuit of Figure 16 after the ON/OFF Control is set from a high to a low-level voltage.
-The waveforms, V{01} and V{02} represent the output voltages from the two power modules, U1 (3.3 V) and U2 (2.0 V) respectively.
-V{01} and V{02} are shown rising together to produce the desired simultaneous power-up characteristic.
+Figure 19 shows the output voltage waveforms from the circuit of Figure 18 after the On/Off Control is set from a high to a low-level voltage.
+The waveforms, V_o1 and V_o2 represent the output voltages from the two power modules, U1 (3.3V) and U2 (1.8V) respectively.
+V_o1 and V_o2 are shown rising together to produce the desired simultaneous power-up characteristic.

 The same circuit also provides a power-down sequence.
-Power-down is the reverse of power-up, and is accomplished by lowering the track control voltage back to zero volts.
-The important constraint is that a valid input voltage must be maintained until the power-down is complete.
+Power down is the reverse of power up, and is accomplished by lowering the track control voltage back to zero volts.
+The important constraint is that a valid input voltage must be maintained until the power down is complete.
 It also requires that Q1 be turned off relatively slowly.
-This is so that the Track control voltage does not fall faster than Auto-Track's slew rate capability, which is 1 V/ms. The components R1 and C1 in Figure 16 limit the rate at which Q1 can pull down the Track control voltage.
-The values of 100 k Ω and 0.1 μF correlate to a decay rate of about 0.17 V/ms
+This is so that the Track control voltage does not fall faster than Auto-Track's slew rate capability, which is 1V/ms. The components R1 and C1 in Figure 18 limit the rate at which Q1 can pull down the Track control voltage.
+The values of 100 k Ω and 0.1μF correlate to a decay rate of about 0.17V/ms.

-The power-down sequence is initiated with a low-to-high transition at the ON/OFF Control input to the circuit.
-Figure 18 shows the power-down waveforms.
-As the Track control voltage falls below the nominal set-point voltage of each power module, then its output voltage decays with all the other modules under Auto-TrackTM control.
+The power-down sequence is initiated with a low-to-high transition at the On/Off Control input to the circuit.
+Figure 20 shows the powerdown waveforms.
+As the Track control voltage falls below the nominal set-point voltage of each power module, then its output voltage decays with all the other modules under Auto-Track control.

-Notes on the Use of Auto-TrackTM
+Notes of the Use Auto-TrackTM